Email marketing is where Constant Contact puts the majority of their efforts.

 The prices go up from there.

-To put that in perspective, Constant Contact will give you up to 2500 contacts, email marketing and a touch of automation for $70/mo.
-Gist’s most expensive plan is $1499/mo and offers our entire suite of tools for 5 users— and up to 2500 contacts.
+To put that in perspective, Constant Contact will give you up to up to 2500 contacts, email marketing and a touch of automation for $70/mo.
+Gist is also based on contacts and for 2500 contacts and our entire growth platform is $49.99/mo.

 Another honest moment, if you need to have images in your email, there are other email marketing only tools that are better than constant contact.